iqbal1526/HR-Analytics-PowerBI-Dashboard/README.md

 ## Introduction

-This Power BI dashboard aims to provide comprehensive insights into customer complaints.
-It contains various visualizations that allow users to understand key metrics related to complaints, identify trends, and gain a deeper understanding of complaint types, products, channels, priorities, and customer satisfaction.
-The dashboard provides a holistic view of customer feedback, helping businesses make informed decisions to improve customer satisfaction.<br>
+This Power BI dashboard aims to provide comprehensive insights into Human Resource Data.
+It contains various visualizations that allow users to understand key metrics related to Company information, Resource consumption, employee details, and performance of employees.<br>
-<b> The dataset is obtained from Kaggle: https://shorturl.at/lAN57 </b>
+<b> The dataset is obtained from this article: [https://shorturl.at/lAN57](https://shorturl.at/blOX6) </b>

 ## Project Insights

-- **Total Complaint KPI**: This key performance indicator (KPI) provides a snapshot of the total number of customer complaints.
+- **Total Employees KPI**: This key performance indicator shows the total number of employees in the company, providing a quick view of the workforce size.

+- **Gender Distribution KPI**: Offers a breakdown of the total employees by gender, indicating the diversity in gender representation within the company.

-- **Closed Complaints KPI**: This KPI indicates the number of complaints that have been successfully resolved or closed.
+- **Active vs. Terminated Employees KPI**: Displays the number of currently active employees compared to those who have been terminated.

-- **Complaint Types Button**: Allows users to interact with the dashboard by filtering data based on different complaint types.

-- **Top 5 Products Complaints (Clustered Bar Chart)**: This chart visually displays the top 5 products that have received the most complaints.

-- **Complaints by Type (Clustered Bar Chart)**: This chart breaks down complaints by their type.
+- **Recruitment Costs KPI**: Summarizes the total expenses incurred in the recruitment process.

-- **Complaints by Channel (Clustered Bar Chart)**: This chart shows the distribution of complaints across different channels.
+- **Department Distribution Chart**: llustrates the number of employees across different departments.

-- **Complaints by Priority (Donut Chart)**: The donut chart presents complaints categorized by their priority levels.

-- **Complaint Trends (Area Chart)**: This area chart tracks the trends of complaints for products purchased in 2020 and 2021.

-- **Customer Satisfaction Rating (Gauge Chart)**: The gauge chart provides an overview of customer satisfaction, helping assess overall customer sentiment.

-- **Complaints by State (Map)**: The map visualization displays the geographic distribution of complaints by state.
+- **Reasons for Termination Chart**: Details the various reasons why employees have left the company, which can inform retention strategies.

+- **Employee Engagement and Satisfaction Gauges**: Provide visual representations of overall employee satisfaction and engagement levels, which are critical for assessing the workforce's morale and productivity.

+- **Performance Rating Distribution Chart**: Shows the spread of employee performance ratings, offering a snapshot of how employees are meeting or exceeding expectations.

+- **Attrition Rates for Unhappiness and Performance**: Quantifies how many employees have left due to dissatisfaction or performance issues.

 ## Installation Requirements